Header Graphic

 X

 MEXICO ROAD - The novel Mexico Road is not about Mexico.
-It's about a dusty, dirt road in Pennsylvania that leads to sex and murder.
+It's about a dusty dirt road in Pennsylvania that leads to sex and murder.
 People would rather keep to themselves than stick their noses in the affairs of others.
 While it may enable a simpler less troubled life, minding your own business often allows bad things to happen around you—because no one steps in to cause otherwise.
-Open your mind to how being mindful can very well save the day in Gary Ludwig’s novel, Mexico Road.
+Open your mind to how being mindful can very well save the day in Gary Ludwig’s novel, Mexico Road

 Set in post World War II, Mexico Road ushers you into rural Pennsylvania on a dusty countryside road, named by veterans returning from the Mexico War, that winds around a farm, the home of a beautiful Pennsylvania German girl raised in a strict religious faith.
 The girl’s name is Martha Dern and her rebellious behavior and fascination with detective work has gotten her in trouble more than once.
 And to further complicate things, her family and church leaders have forbidden her to be with the boyfriend she is meeting secretly and hopelessly in love with.
 But in this story, her snooping around has landed her right into the pit of danger where she has only her wits to get her out alive.
-A band of racist murderers in the county have a grand plan and sinister mission and Martha stumbles into them and their plot.
+A band of racist murderers in the county have a grand plan and sinister mission and Martha stumbles onto them and their plot.
 She’s in hot water now, but her gritty character and unexpected love have her compelled to escape death and perhaps bag the bad guys.

 THE ANGELS & DEMONS OF HAMLIN - Readers who appreciate mysteries with unpredictable plots will enjoy the novel The Angels and Demons of Hamlin.
 Nobody is safe when a small, quiet village nestled in rural Pennsylvania’s farm country becomes the battlefield in a terrifying war between Heaven and Hell leading up to the Second Coming.
 This tense thriller, that begins in 1819 and continues to present day, puts the reader right in the middle of the horrific struggle.
-Pay attention or you’ll miss the twists in the story and the clues that explain how God intends to fulfill His plan.Ephriam Bernharter, the grandson of a noted Lutheran clergyman, decides to follow in his grandfather’s footsteps—he too chooses a career preaching from the pulpit.
+Pay attention or you’ll miss the twists in the story and the clues that explain how God intends to fulfill His plan.
+Ephriam Bernharter, the grandson of a noted Lutheran clergyman, decides to follow in his grandfather’s footsteps—he too chooses a career preaching from the pulpit.
 The opportunity for him to have a normal life is forever lost when he realizes that God has chosen him for a very special mission.
 At seminary he becomes a protégé of a wise old professor who begins extensive study of recently excavated ancient scrolls and discovers what Ephriam already suspects—he is indeed to play an important part in the miracle God has planned.
 Ephriam is forced to allow vicious, murderous demons to become an ever-present part of his life and soon realizes they will kill anyone, no matter how innocent and defenseless, who they suspect is threatening Satan’s evil power.

-THE BLUE EYED SIX Gary Ludwig cuts through the typical myths and exaggerations of many notorious events of local histories to write a condensed and thorough true account of one of the most infamous 19th century murders.
+THE BLUE EYED SIX - Gary Ludwig cuts through the typical myths and exaggerations of many notorious events of local histories to write a condensed and thorough true account of one of the most infamous 19th century murders.

-It took place within the isolated, poverty-stricken community located up against the Blue Mountains in North Lebanon County, Pennsylvania, which was occupied by some of the most desperate people of the time.
-Arguably the first insurance murder in America and setting legal precedent - the first time conspirators went to the gallows along with those who did the actual killing.
+It took place within the isolated, poverty-stricken community located up against the Blue Mountains in north Lebanon County, Pennsylvania, which was occupied by some of the most desperate people of the time.
+Arguably the first insurance murder in America and setting

 However, while covering the trial a Philadelphia newspaper reporter’s observation caused a national sensation.
 He reported that all six defendants had blue eyes!
 The story has been a firmly embedded part of Pennsylvania folklore ever since.